anywhichway/trui/README.md

 Trui is a tiny reactive UI library for JavaScript.

-As of March 27th, 2024 it was actually smaller that VanJS, the library that claims to be the smallest reactive UI library in the world.
+The closest comparable library is VanJS.

 ## Comparing trui and VanJS

-- trui is 1,560 bytes minified and gzipped, while VanJS is 1,704 bytes minified and gzipped.
+- trui is 1,560 bytes minified and gzipped, while VanJS official number is 1,055
 - trui has a slightly smaller API surface than VanJS, it does not support `add`
 - trui uses the function 'observe' instead of 'derive'
 - trui uses `peek` instead of `rawValue` and `value` instead of `val`